-(2) Total return is for the period indicated and has not been annualized.

-(3) Ratios to average net assets have been annualized.

-(4) Portfolio turnover rate is for the period December 20, 2021 through November 30, 2022 and excludes the effect of securities received or delivered from processing in-kind creations or redemptions and has not been annualized.

-^{} Commencement of Operations.
+- (2) Realized and unrealized gains and losses per share in this caption are balancing amounts necessary to reconcile the change in net asset value per share for the period, and may not reconcile with the aggregate gains and losses in the Statement of Operations due to share transactions for the period. - (3) Total return is for the period indicated and has not been annualized for periods less than one year. - (4) Ratios to average net assets have been annualized. - (5) Portfolio turnover rate is for the period indicated, excludes the effect of securities received or delivered from processing in-kind creations or redemptions, and has not been annualized for periods less than one year. - \ Commencement of Operations.

+[This page intentionally left blank]

+[This page intentionally left blank]